NavineDevs/Navine-Client/README.md

 # for fabric 1.21.10
 works with lunar and feather client press I for gui also do .login <username> if you on lunar or feather also if it doesnt have settings it the modules probably doesnt work
+# Next version will be released around march